SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *__New(development :: Boolean, configuration :: ConfigurationMap)*
 Constructs a new *ConfigurationEditor* instance.
 If *true* is passed for the first parameter, additional configuration options suitable for development tasks will be available in the first tab of the configuration editor.
 The second parameter is the configuration, which should be modified.

-#### *registerConfigurator(label :: String, configurator :: Object)*
+#### *registerConfigurator(label :: String, configurator :: ConfigurationItem)*
 Registers the given configurator and creates a tab with the given label for it in the tabbed view of the configuration editor window.
+The registered *configurator* object will typically be an instance of a subclass of [ConfigurationItem](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-configurationitem-classesahk) and must implement a simple additional protocol, as described in the documentation on [Customizing the Configuration Tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Development-Overview-&-Concepts#customizing-the-configuration-tool):

+	class MyConfigurator extends ConfigurationItem {
+		createGui(editor :: ConfigurationEditor, x :: Integer, y :: Integer, width :: Integer, height :: Integer) { ... }

+		loadFromConfiguration(configuration) { ... }

+		saveToConfiguration(configuration) { ... }
+	}

+The method *createGui* is called by the *editor* to create the controls for the configuration plugin.
+All controls must be created using the AutoHotkey *Gui* command in the window defined by *editor.Window* in the boundaries *x* <-> (*x* + *width*) and *y* <-> (*y* + *height*).
+*loadFromConfiguration* (inherited from [ConfigurationItem][https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-configurationitem-classesahk]) is called during the initialization process.
+It must load the initial state from the configuration.
+Please note, that the *createGui* method had not been called yet.
+The third method of the protocol, *saveToConfiguration* (also inherited from *ConfigurationItem*), will be called, whenever the user wants to save the current state of the configuration tool.

 #### *unregisterConfigurator(labelOrConfigurator :: TypeUnion(String, Object))
 Removes a configurator (either identified directly as argument or identified by the label, which had been supplied, when registering the configurator), from the configuration tool.